babe-project/iterated-interactive-example/README.md

 Demo of iterated-interactive experiments with \_babe.

+Online demo available [here](https://iterated-interactive-example.netlify.com/).
+You have too open the link twice, because it is an experiment for two persons.

 The example corresponds to the experiment with ID 60 on https://babe-demo.herokuapp.com

 First, clone the repo and run `npm install` in the folder.